Prince Harry choses guns over strip Cluedo

 Add those words to Harry’s Las Vegas diary, and they wouldn’t look out of place.

 He says of life aboard an Apache helicopter:

 “When you fire, you still get the cordite smell, which is bizarre.
 The whole floor vibrates and when you fire a missile the whole aircraft shudders a little bit.”

 Someone then asked him if he’d joined the Army to kill people.
 Harry did not punch him the face.
 He replied:

 “It’s not the reason I decided to do this job.
 The reason to do this job was to get back out here and carry on with a job.”

 “No one knows who’s in the cockpit.
 Yes, you get shot at.
 But if the guys who are doing the same job as us are being shot at on the ground, I don’t think there’s anything wrong with us being shot at as well.”

 The Taliban has, of course, issued statements that it wants Harry dead.
 Well, yes.
 The Taliban wants everyone who disagrees with it dead.
 The alternative to death is for Harry to marry a local Afghan chieftain’s daughter, or settle the war with game of strip Cluedo.
 Both options remain open…

-EMBARGOED TO 0001 SUNDAY JANUARY 27.
-Previously unissued picture dated 11/12/2012 of Prince Harry or just plain Captain Wales as he is known in the British Army, with fellow air crew in the DFAC (Dining Facility), at Camp Bastion southern Afghanistan, where he is serving as an Apache Helicopter Pilot/Gunner with 662 Sqd Army Air Corps, from September 2012 for four months until January 2013.
+Previously unissued picture dated 31/10/2012 of Prince Harry or just plain Captain Wales as he is known in the British Army, sits in the front seat of his cockpit where he is serving as an Apache Helicopter Pilot/Gunner with 662 Sqd Army Air Corps, at the British controlled flight-line in Camp Bastion southern Afghanistan, from September 2012 for four months until January 2013.